- 11.5 - Released in 2012

 ALTER DATABASE ACTIVATE STANDBY DATABASE;

-How does one give developers access to trace files (required as input to tkprof)? (for DBA)
+How does one give developers access to trace files (required as

 The "alter session set sql_trace=true" command generates trace files in USER_DUMP_DEST that can be used by developers as input to tkprof.
 On Unix the default file mask for these files are "rwx r-- ---".